prefixy/prefixy/docs/api.md

 ## 4. PUT /score

-As an app developer, I can use this endpoint to manually set the score of an existing completion.
+This endpoint can be used to manually set the score of an existing completion.
 If the completion does not yet exist in the index, the completion will be added to the index with its score set to the desired